No connection to server. Showing local offline copy of page.

 • N-type plug (male) and N-type socket (female)

-• 2m/70cm dual-band magnetic or window mount antenna
+• 2m/70cm dual-band magnetic or window clip mount antenna

 • 2m/70cm high gain HT antenna